 Thank you for stopping by!

-2020 has been a challenging year for everyone to say the least.
+The pandemic has been a challenging for everyone to say the least.
 It has been a pleasure to continue teaching my Thai language students in the New York City area.
-This year will be the 16th year of me teaching private Thai lessons.
+This year will be the 17th year of me teaching private Thai lessons.

 If you wish to start a Thai lesson, please include the following information.